garyblankenship/ChillDevSpintax/Resources/doc/usage.md

 So for example _I love PHP_ is path `[0, 0]`, _I love JavaScript_ is `[0, 4]`, _I hate Ruby_ is `[1]`.

-Note that path length can differ depending on steps you tak (on some paths there can be more levels then on anothers).
+Note that path length can differ depending on steps you tak (on some paths there can be more levels than on anothers).

 You can use path as an argument for `Content::generate()` (this argument needs to be passed by reference, so you need to use variable for that):